-- The youngest Nobel Laureate is actually a youth activist named Malala Yousafzal.
-This youth advocate seeks for the rights of all youth when it comes to their access on education regardless of their religion, gender, or creed.
+- The youngest Nobel Laureate is actually a youth activist named Malala Yousafzai.
+This youth advocate seeks for the rights of all youth when it comes to their access to education regardless of their religion, gender, or creed.

 - There is about 1.8 billion youth today in the world.
 Half of them actually survive on less than 2 dollars a day.

 - The youth today face issues and problems like no access to education, lack of access to clean water, malnutrition, etc.

 International Youth Day Quotes

 During International Youth Day, you can participate even in the simplest way by raising awareness through sharing messages, thoughts, and quotes about the youth during the special day of advocating for the rights of the youth.
 Below are some quotes that you can take a look at.